BDC Hamburger Icon

 Cons

-• Technical problems: For most people, the biggest downside to dealing with computer programs is the occasional technical issue.
-That’s why it’s a good idea to use cloud-based software you can access from anywhere.
+• Technical problems: For most people, the biggest downside of dealing with computer programs is the occasional technical issue.
+That’s why it’s a good idea to use cloud-based software that you can access from anywhere.
 Then, even if there’s a problem with your desktop computer, you can still access your financial information.

 author image